tusharf5/tusharsharma.dev/content/posts/2020-08-30/index.md

 1. Queue URL (SQS Queue)
 2. Bucket Name (S3 Bucket)

 It would be a terrible idea to hard code these values in the codebase.
-These values should be provided to our application in a different process.
-There are multiple ways for doing that example making these values available in the EC2 shell environment either as a config file or environment variables.
+These values should be provided to our application through a different process often times via a CI/CD pipeline.
+There are multiple ways for doing that for example making these values available in the EC2 shell environment either as a config file or as environment variables.

 ![SSM Parameters For A Better CloudFormation Experience](./approach-1.png)

-The code for that might look something like this.
+The code for accessing those variables from the EC2 shell might look something like this.

 ```js
 // pseudo-code